adriahuertas/twitter-clone/README.md

 # twitter-clone

-Twitter clone made with NextJS 13
+Twitter clone made with NextJS 13 and Tailwind CSS